QuesmaOrg/quesma/docs/public/docs/config-primer.md

 The supported configuration options for frontend connectors (under `config`):
 * `listenPort` - port number on which the frontend connector will listen for incoming requests
 * `disableAuth` - when set to `true`, disables authentication for incoming requests (optional, defaults to false).
-If you use Kibana without authentication, set it to `true`.
+If you use Elasticsearch/Kibana without authentication, set it to `true`.

 #### Backend connectors